Trade Winds Mission and Business Forum: The Americas

 Jennifer Kane-Zabolotskaya

-Regional Senior Commercial Officer for the Caribbean @ U.S. Embassy - Dominican Republic
+Regional Senior Commercial Officer for the Caribbean, U.S. Embassy - Dominican Republic

 Jennifer is the Regional Senior Commercial Officer for the Caribbean based in Santo Domingo, Dominican Republic.
 She coordinates U.S Department of Commerce activities across the DR, Haiti, Jamaica, the Bahamas, Guyana, Suriname, Trinidad & Tobago, and Barbados and the Eastern Caribbean.